blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 Which means that we would we need to inject that in the payload somehow, so lets try to get it decoded furthter.

-Probing around with cyberchef it it's urlencoded twice, and then base64 on top
+Probing around with cyberchef we can see that it's urlencoded twice, and then base64 on top
 ![cyber-chef.png](cyber-chef.png)

 So we get something like that